 - 361. General.
 The system shall be designed to provide an effective discharge of carbon dioxide promptly before excessive amounts of heat can be absorbed by materials within the hazard. - 3611.
-The carbon dioxide supply should be located as near to the hazard as possible, and yet not exposed to the fire, and the pipe lines should be direct with a minimum number of turns in order to get carbon dioxide to the fire promptly.

-- 3612.
-The system shall be designed for automatic operation.
-Systems designed for manual operation may only be permitted by the authority having jurisdiction. - 362.
+The carbon dioxide supply shall be located as near to the hazard as practicable and yet not exposed to the fire, and the pipe line shall be as direct as practicable with a minimum number of turns in order to get carbon dioxide to the fire promptly. - 3612.
+The system shall be designed for automatic operation except where the authorities having jurisdiction permit manual operation. - 362.
 Piping Systems.
 Piping shall be designed in accordance with Section 165 to deliver the required rate of application at each nozzle. - 3621.
-High pressure storage temperatures may range from 32° F to 120° F without requiring special methods of compensating for changing flow rates. - 3622.
-Where high pressure storage temperatures may fall below 32° F or rise above 120° F special features shall be incorporated to assure proper flow rate. - 363.
+High pressure storage temperatures may range from 32° F to 120° F without requiring special methods of compensating for changing flow rates. - 363.
 Discharge Nozzles.
 The nozzles used shall be listed or approved for rate of discharge, effective range, and pattern or area coverage. - 3631.
 The equivalent orifice size used in each nozzle shall be determined in accordance with Section 165 to match the design discharge rate. - 3632.
 Nozzles shall be accurately located and directed in accordance with the system design requirements as covered in Sections 34 and 35.